About Research 1

 ..‘Anecdotal evidence’ or ‘Scientific method’

-As part of Einstein centenary year, spiked E-magazine with others, asked 250 renowned scientists: if you could teach the world just one thing, what would it be?
+In 2005, as part of celebrating Einstein's key work published in 1905, a survey asked 250 renowned scientists: if you could teach the world just one thing, what would it be?
 ‘Scientific method’ was seen as a key contribution.
 It's partly defined as forming testable ideas and building experiments or studies to try and prove your idea wrong – to push it to the reasonable limit using methods that other, independent researchers can repeat to verify your work and extend it, and push knowedge ahead even further.

 Reasoning is part of normal life: we observe some facts or events (‘anecdotal evidence’) and draw conclusions (‘induction’).
 Scientific method is what's needed to move on from a tentative conclusion (working hypothesis): a framework to test the boundaries.
 Were our observations good enough to support our working hypothesis, do they still apply if more variables are factored in, and in other places or times?
 Or were we tricked by, for example, a coincidence of timing?